Target Tones and Enclosures - 58 Guitar Patterns

 Double Chromatic Approach Notes

 Now that you understand the principle of the single chromatic approach you can make this concept more interesting by playing two chromatic notes from above or from below to target a note of any type of chord.
-This technique is a terribly efficient tool when employed over a dominant 7 chord, this will allow you to create short chromatic lines as a bebop player would do.

-These six short jazz guitar lines below show you how to approach chromatically each tone of a dominant 7 chord with two notes.
 Please, notice that the two examples "chord third double chromatic approach from above" and "chord seventh double chromatic approach from below" imply two dissonant notes on the downbeat, the #11 for the first examples and the b13 for the second.
 They don't sound very good at all but can be useful for outside playing.

 Chord root